 India's seas are the spawning and breeding grounds of large varieties of fish species.
 At least 3.5 million people in approximately 4000 fishing villages situated along the Indian coastline earn a living from marine fisheries.
 However, fisheries resources in several parts of the country are under severe stress.
 By offering a variety of subsidies and incentives, governments at the centre and state level have allowed too many mechanised boats to operate, resulting in too many boats chasing too few fish.
 Hence measures to restrict fleet capacity and sustain fish stocks are essential.
 This can be done by empowering the fisher community to co-manage marine resources.
 The current regulations and enforcements need to be strengthened by getting more fishermen involved.
-The enforcement agencies also need the space and flexibility to accommodate and incorporate the use of science for fisheries management.
-Any strategy dealing with the management of marine resources, including fisheries, needs to use an 'ecosystem approach', which considers the entire ecosystem and all the species inhabiting them.
+The enforcement agencies also need the space and flexibility to accommodate and incorporate the use of science for fisheries, needs to use an 'ecosystem approach', which considers the entire ecosystem and all the species inhabiting them.